letiantian/reminder/README.md

 # reminder

-**reminder** is a tool to show message at specified time.
-It depends on  notification tool in users's Linux Desktop edition.
+**reminder** is a tool to show messages at specified time.
+It depends on  notification tool in user's Linux Desktop edition.
 For example, for `Cinnamon` `notify-send` is used to show notifications.

 The data are stored in `~/.reminder/`.